top of page

 Double cleansing is a two-step method essential for thoroughly removing impurities that can stretch out pores.
 This technique is especially effective in the evening to wash away the day's accumulation of makeup, sunscreen, and sebum.

-• Step One (Oil-Based Cleanser): Start with a cleansing oil or balm.
-Oil dissolves oil, so this step effectively breaks down stubborn, oil-based products and excess sebum without stripping your skin's natural moisture barrier.
+• First Cleanse (Oil-Based): Start with a cleansing oil or balm.
+Since oil dissolves oil, this step effectively breaks down stubborn, oil-based products and excess sebum without stripping your skin's natural moisture barrier.

-• Step Two (Water-Based Cleanser): Follow up with a gentle, water-based gel or foam cleanser.
+• Second Cleanse (Water-Based): Follow up with a gentle, water-based gel or foam cleanser.
 This removes any remaining residue, sweat, and dirt, leaving your skin perfectly prepped for the next steps in your routine.

 Step 2: Exfoliating to Unclog and Refine Texture

 Exfoliation is critical for minimizing the appearance of pores.
-It removes the build-up of dead skin cells on the surface that can mix with oil and clog pores, making them look larger and darker.
-For pore concerns, Chemical exfoliants may be gentler than physical scrubs for some individuals.
+It removes the buildup of dead skin cells on the surface that can mix with oil and clog pores, making them look larger.
+For pore concerns, chemical exfoliants are often more effective and gentler than harsh physical scrubs.

-• Frequency: Limit exfoliation to 2-3 times per week.
-Over-exfoliating can damage your skin barrier, leading to irritation and increased oil production.
+• Frequency: Limit exfoliation to 2-3 times per week to avoid damaging your skin barrier, which can lead to irritation and increased oil production.

 Step 3: Using Toners to Balance and Prep Skin

 Modern toners are not the harsh, alcohol-based astringents of the past.
 Today's formulas are designed to rebalance your skin's pH after cleansing, remove final traces of impurities, and deliver a first layer of treatment ingredients.
-Look for toners containing ingredients like niacinamide, salicylic acid, or gentle witch hazel to help refine pores and control oil.
+Look for toners containing ingredients like niacinamide, salicylic acid, or gentle witch hazel to help refine pores and control oil without stripping the skin.

 Step 4: Applying Targeted Treatment Serums

 Serums are concentrated formulations that deliver a potent dose of active ingredients to address specific concerns.
 This is the most crucial treatment step for targeting pores.
 Apply your serum to clean, toned skin to allow for maximum absorption.
-Key ingredients to look for in a pore-minimizing serum include retinoids, which boost cell turnover and collagen, niacinamide to regulate oil and improve elasticity, and BHAs to keep pores clear.
+Key ingredients to look for in a pore-minimizing serum include retinoids to boost cell turnover, niacinamide to regulate oil and improve elasticity, and BHAs to keep pores clear.

 Step 5: Moisturizing with Non-Comedogenic Formulas

-A common myth is that oily skin doesn't need moisturizer.
-In reality, dehydrated skin often produces even more oil to compensate, which can worsen the appearance of pores.
+It is a myth that oily skin doesn't need moisturizer.
+Dehydrated skin often produces even more oil to compensate, which can worsen the appearance of pores.
 The key is to choose the right formula.
 Always opt for a moisturizer labeled "non-comedogenic," meaning it is specifically formulated not to clog pores.
-Lightweight gel, gel-cream, or lotion textures are excellent choices for normal, combination, and oily skin types.
+Lightweight gel, gel-cream, or lotion textures are excellent choices for normal, combination, and oily skin types as they provide necessary hydration without feeling heavy.

 Step 6: The Non-Negotiable Daily Sunscreen